Drawings 1977-81

 Upon seeing Brozgol’s visceral drawings, art curator and culture critic Carlo McCormick exclaimed, “Either this guy did every drug there is, or he did none of them!”

-These intricate, expressive artworks are among a series artist Lee Brozgol created.
+These expressive artworks are among a series artist Lee Brozgol created.
 They are a celebration not of the “who’s who” of downtown art at the time, but the every day people struggling in those streets.

 Combining whimsy with the harsh realities of capitalism, and a neighborhood peopled by those largely cast aside, is a theme that runs throughout Brozgol’s work.